Border procedure (border and transit zones)

 Personal interview

-In Zurich, no airport procedure has taken place since the lockdown in March 2020, people are directly referred to the federal centre in Zurich.
+In Zurich, after the lockdown in March 2020, people were directly referred to the federal centre in Zurich.
+However, in June 2023 there was a reopening of the airport proceedings.[14]

 Appeal